 In a previous blog, I talked about 5 things that we can learn from happy retirees.
 One of these 5 was to honour something known as the ‘rich ratio’.
 I’ve had a couple of requests to dive a bit deeper with this so here goes:

-For example, if you have the ability generate $10,000 a month and you need only $5,000, you are rich.
-By that same logic, if you have the ability to generate $1 million a month, but you need $2 million, you’re not rich.
+For example, if you earn $10,000 a month and you need only $5,000, you are rich.
+By that same logic, if you earn $1 million a month, but you need $2 million, you’re not rich.